 Alison Bugeja Persiano

 Alison Bugeja Persiano is the Administrator of the Malta Fiscal Advisory Council.
-She coordinates the day to day running of the office, documentation and record keeping.
-She also serves as the Council Secretary during Council meetings.
+She coordinates the day to day running of the office, manage agendas/travel arrangements/appointments ,documentation and record/book keeping.
+She also serves as the Council Secretary during council and overseas meetings.
 Before Joining the MFAC in 2018, Alison worked as an Office Administrator within a private company for 13 years.

 Christian Xuereb graduated with a Bachelor of Commerce (Honours) in Economics from the University of Malta in 2015.
 He joined the Malta Fiscal Advisory Council as an Economist in July 2015.
 He then completed an MSc in Economics from the University of Malta in 2019.
 His dissertation research focused on behavioural retirement and pension economics.